anvaka/what-people-google/README.md

 autosuggestions API, so the data is pre-computed offline and stored into `data/queries.json` file.

 You can read more about available workaround [here](http://stackoverflow.com/questions/6428502/google-search-autocomplete-api).
-The workarounds are not include in the website, since Google will block your browser if you use them aggressively.
+The "workaround" is not built into the website, since Google may block your browser if you use "workaround" aggressively.

 ## Map rendering

 I'm using trimmed-down topojson file from [this](http://stackoverflow.com/q/19941975/125351) stackoverflow thread.
-The file has only States outline, and does not include counties.
+The file has only States outline, and does not include counties, which allows me to save space.

-The main map rendering code is in `view/createMap.js`.
+The main map rendering code is in the `view/createMap.js`.

 ## Libraries